Farewell, My Lovely (1975)

 Marlowe and Moose are taken to Brunette’s stateroom.
 He denies knowing Velma.
 Moose is ready to tear Brunette’s arms off.
 Marlowe sees a fur coat and tells Helen to come out of the closet.
 Moose greets her as Velma.

 Velma orders Moose to take Marlowe’s gun.
 When Moose takes the gun, Velma shoots her old boyfriend three times.
 Moose dies, not knowing why Velma turned on him.
 Velma aims at Marlow, but he shoots first.
-Three of Brunette’s henchmen are outside of the door.
+Three of Brunette’s henchmen are outside the door.
 Nulty arrives and kills Nick as the others flee.

 Conclusion – Farewell, My Lovely (1975)

 In the novel “Farewell, My Lovely” 1940 by Raymond Chandler, Philip Marlowe was 30-something.
-When this film was made, Robert Mitchum was 57.
+When this film was made, Robert Mitchum was 57 years old.
 It has been reported that many people thought that Mitchum was too old and out of shape for this role.
 Film critic Gene Siskel wrote that Mitchum “plays Marlowe with a delicious ease.
 He sounds just like Marlowe should sound.”
 I have to say, after watching this again, Mitchum knocked it out of the park.

 Mitchum said that producer Elliott Kastner wanted Richard Burton for the role of Marlowe.
 This would have been a crime against moviedom.

-Marlowe continually checks on New York Yankee Joe DiMaggio’s game hitting streak as a thread through the movies.
+Marlowe continually checks on New York Yankee Joe DiMaggio’s game-hitting streak as a thread through the movies.
 It is shown in newspaper headlines, and Marlowe even has an ongoing bet with Georgie.
 Marlowe narrates about a doubleheader versus the Washington Senators.
 During this doubleheader, DiMaggio tied and then broke the AL record.

 Just before Marlowe gives the $2,000 to Tommy’s widow, he plays an arcade baseball game.
 He bats the ball and is out by the third baseman.
 This is how DiMaggio’s streak ended by hitting it to the Cleveland Indian’s third baseman on July 17, 1941.
 Marlowe reads it in the newspaper following his arcade game.
 The streak was ended with a 56-game hitting streak[3].

-DiMaggio went on to be married to Marilyn Monroe, hawked Mr. Coffee machines, and was questioned by Simon and Garfunkel.
+DiMaggio went on to be married to Marilyn Monroe, hawked Mr. Coffee machines, and was lyrically questioned by Simon and Garfunkel.

 World-Famous Short Summary – Let sleeping dogs lie